AdaCore/spark2014/lrm/source/packages.rst

 provided to express the refined view.

-In the refined view the constituents of each ``state_name`` have to be initialized consistently with their appearance or ommission from the ``initializes_aspect_clause`` of the package.
+In the refined view the constituents of each ``state_name`` have to be initialized consistently with their appearance or omission from the ``initializes_aspect_clause`` of the package.